If you run a nonprofit or charity in Ontario, you’ve probably heard of ONCA. But what exactly is it, and what does it mean for your organization?

 Some nonprofits are considering moving from ONCA to CNCA if they operate across provinces or prefer the federal rules.
 This process is called “continuance.”

-ONCA introduced several new rules.
+ONCA introduced several new rules that modernize nonprofit governance.
 If your organization is incorporated in Ontario, these changes apply to you:

-These changes are designed to make nonprofit governance more efficient and transparent.
+These changes are designed to make nonprofit governance more efficient, transparent, and aligned with modern organizational practices.

-The deadline to comply with ONCA was October 18, 2024.
-If you haven’t updated your documents yet, your organization is now legally non-compliant.
+The compliance deadline for ONCA was October 18, 2024.
+If you haven't updated your documents yet, your organization is now legally non-compliant.

 Our team of charity lawyers have helped hundreds of Ontario nonprofits and charities update their documents, stay compliant with ONCA and all relevant provincial and federal legislation, and where prudent, transition to federal incorporation.